 Besides, false positives may impact in a bad way your team’s productivity as your analysts must take an important time to extract the useful information from a huge bunch of results.

-In order to reduce false positives, no data is used as it is before executing search queries, but should be rather preprocessed.
+In order to reduce false positives in names matchings, no data is used as it is before executing search queries, but should be rather preprocessed.

 How to cope with it?

 Input data preprocessing is a set of operations aiming to improve the quality of data before executing the search process.
 It mainly consists of data cleansing and name standardization.